 There is an increasing amount of offshore material becoming available for analysis; as result this PhD could provide the springboard for many further opportunities working in this area.
 This project aligns to many NERC research priorities including climate and climate change (e.g. palaeoenvironments), archaeology, geosciences (e.g. Quaternary science), terrestrial and freshwater environments (e.g. Earth system processes and ecosystem-scale processes).

 Training, CASE partner and wider research group

-The ideal candidate will have a background in Quaternary environmental change, with a relevant degree e.g. Geography, Environmental Science or Geology.
+The ideal candidate will have a background in Geosciences or Geoarchaeology, with a relevant degree e.g. Geography, Environmental Science, Archaeology or Geology.
 A keen interest in environmental processes is desirable, in particular with a focus on the coastal landscape.
-Some experience with microfossils (e.g. pollen, diatoms or testate amoeba) would be desirable.
+Some experience with microfossils (e.g. pollen, diatoms or testate amoeba) and/or landscape modelling would be desirable.

 Barlow NLM, Long AJ, Gehrels WR, Saher MH, Scaife RG, Davies HJ, Penkman KEH, Bridgland DR, Sparkes A, Smart CW, Taylor S. 2017.
 Relative sea-level variability during the late Middle Pleistocene: new evidence from eastern England.
 Quaternary Science Reviews.
 173, pp. 20-39

 Eaton SJ, Hodgson DM, Barlow NLM, Mortimer EEJ, Mellett CL.
 2020.
 Palaeogeographical changes in response to glacial–interglacial cycles, as recorded in Middle and Late Pleistocene seismic stratigraphy, southern North Sea.
 Journal of Quaternary Science.
 35(6), pp. 760-775